Focus groups to increase the cultural acceptability of a contingency management intervention for American Indian and Alaska Native Communities.

 CONCLUSIONS: A CM intervention for alcohol use disorders should be in alignment with existing cultural and community practices such as alcohol abstinence, is more likely to be successful when Elders and community leaders are champions of the intervention, the intervention is compatible with counseling or treatment methodologies, and the intervention provides rewards that are both culturally specific and practical.

 Hirchak, Katherine A; Leickly, Emily; Herron, Jalene; Shaw, Jennifer; Skalisky, Jordan; Dirks, Lisa G; Avey, Jaedon P; McPherson, Sterling; Nepom, Jenny; Donovan, Dennis; Buchwald, Dedra; and McDonell, Michael G, "Focus groups to increase the cultural acceptability of a contingency management intervention for American Indian and Alaska Native Communities."
 (2018).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 233.